scionproto/scion/doc/pqa-beaconing.md

 ### Optimality criteria

+> TODO: Ok if I put this into bachelor thesis, but not into algorithm?

-The optimality criteria can be a single path metric (e.g, latency), or a small objctive function to combine different metrics such as latency and bandwidth.
+The optimality criteria is a single path metric (e.g. latency).

 ### Algorithm granularity

 Unlike AS-path length which is linear at the AS-level, other optimality criteria may not be linear at the AS-level, but they are linear at the interface-level.
 Therefore, selecting the best PCBs to one origin AS and sending them to all egress interfaces may lead to sub-optimal paths and extra messageing overhead.
 Furthermore, finding the best path to an origin AS is not suffiecient, as different destinations are located in different locations (and my not be necessarily distributed like anycast).

 However, optimizaing path per origin interface, and per ingress and egress interface of the propagator AS causes huge overhead.
-Hence, we propose interface grouping, which is not necessarily based on geographical proximity.
-Below, we explain more.
+Hence, we propose interface grouping.

-### Interface groups in origin ASes

-For each optimality criteria, the origin AS groups its interfaces together in _origin_interface_group_ s.
-For different criteria, the grouping can be done in differnet manners.
-Grouping is not necessarily based on geographical proximity.

-When initiating beaconing process, each origin AS specifies the optimality criteria  and the _origin_interface_group_ of the egress interface in PCBs; one PCB per optimality criteria is sent out from each interface.
+### Direction of optimization

+The ideal path w.r.t. to a specific quality between two nodes is not necessairly the same in one direction as in the other.
+As part of the optimization target, we allow ASs to specify in which direction of package transmission the paths should be optmize for.
+Here, "origin AS" references the AS the beacon originates at, and the "target AS" the AS receiving the beacons.
+We call the direction of optimization

+* **forward**: for packages travelling the _same direction as the beacon_, i.e. origin to target
+* **backward**: for packages travelling in the _opposite direction as the beacon_, i.e. target to origin
+* **forward and backward**: for packages travelling in _both directions on possibly disjunct paths_
+* **bidirectional**: for packages travelling _in both directions on the same path_

-### Optimization groups
+### Terms:

-We define the _optimization_group_ as the `<origin AS, origin interface group, optimality criteria>` tuple.
+* an **optimization interface group** is a set of interfaces `{intf_1, intf_2, ...}` in the origin AS for which an **optimization target** optimizes for (defined below)
+* a **direction** describes one of the directions defined above, i.e. `forward`, `backward`, `forward and backward`, or `bidirectional`
+* an **optimality criteria** references to one of `latency`, `throughput`, `reliability`.
+* an **optimization target** describes a tuple `<origin AS*, uniquifier*, optimality criteria*, direction*>`.
+The algorithm tries to find `N` ideal paths per optimization target.
+    * each **optimization target** maps to a set of interfaces constituting an **optimization interface group**.
+These interfaces will originate beacons for the given optimization target.
+    * the **origin AS** includes the ISD identifier
+    * the **uniquifier** is used to distinguish different optimization targets with identical values but mapping to different optimization interface groups.
+Uniquifiers can be very short since they only need to distinguish ("uniquify") optimization targets that have otherwise identical fields.

+Each **optimization target** represents a "goal" for which `N` ideal paths can be found.
+An AS can have multiple optimization targets optimizing for the same criterion but associated to different opimization interface groups - the field `uniquifier` can be used to distinguish the two in this case.

+Each interface can be configured to originate beacons for none, one or multiple optimization targets.
+A set of interfaces originating the same optimization target implicitly constitutes an **optimization interface group**.

 ### Interface groups in non-origin ASes

 In non-origin (propagator) ASes, _interface_groups_ for each optimality criteria can be defined as the group of interfaces from which the intra-AS that criteria has almost the same value to any destination inside that AS (including other interfaces).
 For example, for latency grouping can be done based on proximity, but for bandwidth all interfaces with the same bandwidth can grouped with each other.
 Therefore, finding an optimal path from/to an ingress/egress interface in a group (for each optimality criteria) gives almost the same quality when we find an optimal path from/to all of the interfaces in that group.
 For traffic engineering puposes, ASes can violate this definition, which we do not conside now.

-In some cases neighbor ASes can put the interfaces connected to the same link between them in different groups.
+> In some cases neighbor ASes can put the interfaces connected to the same link between them in different groups.
 In this case thay can communicate their interface groupings, which we do not consider in this project.

 ### Interface subgroups
 Multiple interfaces in the same group can be connected to different ASes.
-A set of interfaces in the same interface group connected to the same neighboring AS is called an _interface_subgroup.
+A set of interfaces in the same interface group connected to the same neighboring AS is called an _interface_subgroup_.

 ### Path Selection during Propagation